-Freshening the interior Start by cleaning out any trash and removing unneeded items like that ice scraper.
+Start by cleaning out any trash and removing unneeded items, like that ice scraper.
 Then organize what's left, and stow away items in side pockets or compartments.
 Leaving things loose not only creates clutter, but items left on seats, the rear shelf, or dashboard can become deadly projectiles in a crash.
 Once everything is tucked away, use a mild cleaning spray and a microfiber cloth to remove dust and grime off the dash and plastic surfaces.

 Next, use a vacuum to remove debris and dirt from the seats, floor mats, rugs, and trunk.
 A rented steam cleaner works well for deep cleaning stains, but those can get expensive.
 Try a household spray-on carpet cleaner first.
 For leather trim, use a leather cleaner.
 Clean the inside of windows with glass cleaner, but spray directly onto your cloth to avoid streaking.

 Waxing a car can provide a good shine and additional protection for the paint.
 Car waxes come in three forms: liquid, paste, and spray.
-Overall, we have found that paste waxes are easier to use than liquid waxes; liquid waxes cleaned the best; and spray waxes were easiest to use and left the fewest stains on plastic parts, but they didn't last as long as other waxes.
-With any wax you choose, we recommend you first try using it on an inconspicuous area such as a clean doorjamb.
+Overall, we have found in our tests that paste waxes are easier to use than liquid waxes; liquid waxes cleaned the best; and spray waxes were easiest to use and left the fewest stains on plastic parts, but they didn't last as long as other waxes.
+Whichever wax you choose, we recommend you first try using it on an inconspicuous area, such as a clean doorjamb.
 And regardless of how hard you work, how much you spend, or what longevity claims manufacturers make, don't expect any wax to last all that long.
-All of the products we tested showed a significant loss of protection within about five weeks.
-(See our car wax buying guide and ratings.)
+All of the waxes we tested showed a significant loss of protection within about five weeks.
+(See our car wax buying guide.)

-Maintenance checks Spring is also a great time to check your windshield wipers for wear and tear after battling snow and ice.
+Spring is also a great time to check your windshield wipers for wear and tear after battling snow and ice.
 If they're leaving streaks or missing parts of the windshield, it's probably time for new blades.
-Our tests have found that most blades are ready for replacement after just six months, but you can try extending their service life by wiping them with a cloth and glass cleaner before removing them.
-(See our windshield wiper buying advice and ratings.)
+Our tests have found that most blades are ready for replacement by just six months, but you can try extending their service life by wiping them with a cloth and glass cleaner before removing them.
+(See our windshield wiper buying advice.)

 The winter months can also be tough on tires.
 If yours have less than 4/32-inch of tread left, then it's time to go shopping.
 You can easily check tread depth by inserting a quarter into a tire's deepest grooves, head pointing down.
 If you can see the top of George Washington's head, that means you have 1/8 of tread or less, and it's time to start shopping for new rubber.
 (See our tire buying advice and ratings.)